kunaakos/gli/README.md

 I used a not so common but pretty nice approach to handling different screen sizes: try zooming out!

+### Assets

+I ended up not using the provided flags, because they had country codes instead of currency codes, and I wanted to go with an inlined SVG solution anyways.
+Inlining SVGs didn't work out without ejecting the app or digging deeper into the CRA docs and hacks maybe, but I stuck with SVGs because I wanted to be able to resize flag icons however I see fit without seeing pixels.
+I only added a small handful of flags to the assets, and wouldn't spend much time adding more until I had a script handling SVG optimization and inlining, but that's a significant chunk of work in itself.

 ### Tooling

 I went with CRA for scaffolding the application, because it's the default and a very good tool to go to.
 It had all the tooling I needed and made it easy to set up regression testing.